 One of the best things about India is the traditional Indian food, or even better the traditional Indian street food!
-There is a delicious array of traditional Indian food to try and your tastebuds will not be disappointed.
+There is a delicious array of tasty food to try and your tastebuds will not be disappointed.
 The dishes are packed full of spices and flavour like you have never tasted before.
 Food in India is at the heart of the culture and every meal seems to bring something different.

 *Warning: you may be feeling hungry by the end of this list or you may feel a sudden desire to book flights to India.

-If you have just arrived in India here is a list of authentic traditional Indian food and drink you need to try:
+If you have just arrived in India here is a list of traditional Indian food and drink you need to try:

 Dosas are thin pancakes made out of rice batter and you can have them plain with different chutneys to dip the dosa into or you can have a masala dosa which is stuffed with mashed potato and a tasty lentil sauce.